nzhagen/bibulous/README.rst

    pip install bibulous

-Instructions for installing Bibulous, and for seamlessly integrating it into your normal LaTeX workflow, are given in the ``INSTALL.rst`` file.
-Users can also consult the user guide (``user_guide.rst``) for further information and tutorials.
+Instructions for installing Bibulous, and for seamlessly integrating it into your normal LaTeX workflow, are given in the ``getting started`` section.
+Users can also consult the ``guidelines for writing style templates`` for further information, and the ``examples`` section.
 A ``FAQ`` page is also available.

 Example
 =======